Overcome procrastination by identifying your excuses and building an intention plan

 Which type of procrastinator are you?
 Find out here

-So you can see hear that the IF part of the statement are your typical excuses (which often have an element of truth to them) and the THEN statement describes the new trigger action to the old familiar excuse.
+So you can see here that the IF part of the statement is your typical excuses (which often have an element of truth to them), and the THEN statement describes the new trigger action to the old familiar excuse.

 Shane Owens and his colleagues at Hofstra University demonstrated that those who perform implementation commitments were nearly eight times more likely to follow through on a commitment than those who did not create them.
 That could be you!